History of roads in Ireland: 17th century

-In 1614, the Irish Parliament passed the Highways Act which required local parishes to maintain roads within their boundaries serving market towns.
+In 1614, the Irish Parliament passed the Highways Act which required local parishes to maintain roads within their boundaries which served market towns.
 The Act did not regulate the construction of new roads or bridges although it did encourage improvements to existing roads and the construction of new ones, especially roads linking market towns in the Ulster Plantation area.
 The organisation of road maintenance on a parochial basis is partly responsible for the large numbers of minor roads found throughout Ireland.
 In 1634, a new Act allowed for the levying of a tax "to ensure the repair, maintenance or reconstruction of bridges, fords or causeways."
 This formed the basis of the presentment system which was the main system for organising the construction and repair of roads and bridges in Ireland from 1634 to 1898.

 The difficulties encountered by travellers on 17th-century Irish roads are amply illustrated by extracts from contemporary accounts of journeys.

 A military gentleman going from Newry to Downpatrick in 1602 recounts that ...before we had ridden three miles we lost our way and were compelled to go on foot, leading our horses through bogs and marshes...
 The journey took two days.
 A few years later an account of the journey of a Scotsman through Ireland in 1619 and 1620 reflects the great difficulties which he encountered: Travelling in winter his horse constantly sank to its girths on the boggy roads, and his saddles and saddlebags were destroyed.
 Often he had to cross streams by swimming his horse, a dangerous procedure for, as he tells us, in five months he has foundered six horses.

 From such accounts it may be deduced that in general whatever roads and tracks did exist at this time were quite unfit for use by any form of wheeled vehicle.